Migrate to the Data API from MongoDB

 These commands are also available over HTTP through the DevOps API API.
 For more information, see Databases reference.

-You can’t use MongoDB drivers for database or cluster administration.
+You cannot use MongoDB drivers for database or cluster administration.
 However, MongoDB offers other programmatic options for these tasks.

 Outside of database operations, Astra DB offers administrative tools similar to those offered by MongoDB: